Skip to main content

 • Top-right flag icon.
 Every client page has it.
 Number shows active count.
 Click to jump straight to the Observations page.

-The three kinds of flags
+The four kinds of flags

 Strategic changes.
 Gaps and opportunities worth addressing.
 Life insurance shortfalls, high-interest debt with idle cash sitting in checking, retirement goals that aren't fully funded, umbrella coverage that's too light for the net worth.
 These are the ones you'll usually convert into Changes to Be Made.